-Students are encouraged to obtain their own source of funding through fellowships such as those sponsored by the National Institutes of Health (NIH) or the National Science Foundation (NSF).
+Students are encouraged to obtain their own source of funding through fellowships and scholarships.
 The University’s Fellowships and Scholarships Office (FSO) maintains a database of financial aid and fellowship information.
 The Coordinator of Graduate Programs is available to help students complete these applications.

 All applications must go through the Business Manager’s Office.
 The Business Manager must be notified in advance of the application submission and must receive a full copy of the application when it is completed.

 All fellowships are administered by the Department and the University.